frequency-chain/frequency/README.md

 There are 2 options to run the chain locally:

+_Note, Running frequency via following options does not require binary to be built or chain specs to be generated separately, and is programmed within the scripts for simplicity._

 1. Collator Node in Instant Sealing Mode,
-1. Collator Node with Local Relay Chain
+2. Collator Node with Local Relay Chain

 ## 1. Collator Node in Instant Sealing Mode